xvitaly/srcrepair/docs/help/source/faq.rst

 Garry's Mod cannot use DirectX 8.x mode.
 How can I fix this?
 ================================================================================

-DirectX 8.x support was removed from modern Garry's Mod versions.
-This game will use DirectX 9.0c, regardless of selected mode in :ref:`graphic tweaker <gt-type1>`.
+DirectX 8.x support was removed from the latest Garry's Mod versions.
+This game will always use DirectX 9.0c, regardless of the selected mode in :ref:`graphic tweaker <gt-type1>`.

 .. index:: faq, missing face animation, missing eyes, FPS-configs
 .. _faq-tf2-eyes: